wp-plugins/emergency-password-reset/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on Emergency Password Reset in the Users menu
 4. Click on the 'Reset Passwords' button
+5. If you still have "admin" as a username, a form is displayed to change it - really important as hackers often do automated login attempts with admin username.

 == Frequently Asked Questions ==
 = How does it work? =